w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishSeason" target="_blank">/fish season</a> - A leveling system within fishing where you can earn rewards, or upgrade to the premium pass for bonus rewards.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishSettings" target="_blank">/fish settings</a> - Used to manage your settings for fishing, such as if you want to auto-equip bait or tools.
 - <a href="/Bot-features/Currency-Commands/Basic-Commands#FishingShop" target="_blank">/fish shop</a> - A shop where you can use the Fish Tokens you've earned to buy fishing-related items.
-- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">/fish skills</a> - Use to check what skills you can upgrade to make fishing easier and more profitable.
+- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">/fish skills</a> - Used to check what skills you can upgrade to make fishing easier and more profitable.
-- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishTank" target="_blank">/fish tank</a> - A virtual fish tank where you can save a few fish to show off or put decorations.
+- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishTank" target="_blank">/fish tank</a> - Virtual fish tanks where you can save a few fish to show off or put decorations.

 <br>